Cryogenic infrared astronomy from space has seen steady development since the

 IRAS, COBE, and ISO missions had primary mirrors less than one meter in diameter, much smaller

-than the optical astronomer's counterpart, the 2.4 meter Hubble Space Telescope (infrared emissions
+than the optical astronomer's counterpart, the 2.4 meter Hubble Space Telescope (infrared

-mirror will be a large step beyond all currently-planned missions.
+5 K primary mirror will be a large step beyond all currently-planned missions.

-A mirror larger than a few meters requires a structure that can be collapsed for launch inside a
+A telescope with a primary aperture larger than a few meters requires a structure that can be

-protective housing a few meters in diameter, and then reassembled when it is deployed in space.
+folded for launch inside a protective housing a few meters in diameter, and then deployed when

-lightweight enough to launch, and easy to deploy and maneuver in space.
+make them lightweight enough to launch, and easy to deploy and maneuver in space.

-mirror telescope represents a challenge, primarily in the deployment and alignment of the multiple
+out in 2004.
+This segmented mirror telescope represents a challenge, primarily in the deployment

-segments.
-This technology is undergoing extensive study for two key NASA missions, the Terrestrial
+and alignment of the multiple segments.
+This technology is undergoing extensive study for two

 (